soundstarrain/yuketang-assistant/PRIVACY.md

 The Extension does not collect, track, or transmit any user data, usage statistics, or personal information to the developer or any servers owned by the developer.
 The Extension operates directly within your browser.

 ### 2.2.
 Local Storage
-The Extension uses your browser's Local Storage (`localStorage`) to save your preferences and configurations.
+The Extension uses your browser's Local Storage to save your preferences and configurations.
 This data never leaves your browser.
 *   **Configuration Data:** Includes your UI layout preferences (`layoutMode`).
 *   **AI Credentials:** If you choose to use the AI solving feature, your API Endpoint URL, API Key, and Model Name (`aiConfig`) are stored locally on your device.